 Why do we use creative therapeutic storytelling in children’s counselling?

 Children have an innate love of stories; they’re magical and create a sense of wonder, so using stories can captivate the child and help them engage in their therapy.
 Using stories in therapy stimulates the imagination and allows the child to explore and solve personal and social problems, giving them skills to apply to their real lives.

 Sometimes the communication between adults and children can feel misaligned.
-An adult’s directness can often lead to the child feeling lectured or told off and children also tend to switch off when they are faced with lots of questions.
-They prefer and respond better to a commentary or narrative style of communication.
-Their natural language of feeling is that of images and metaphor as in stories and dreams.
-The language adults use misattunes and compresses the child’s emotional experience and can lead to feeling misunderstood and isolated.
+An adult’s directness can often lead to the child feeling lectured or told off, and children also tend to switch off when they are faced with lots of questions.
+They respond better to a commentary or narrative style of communication.
+Their natural 'language of feeling' is that of images and metaphor as in stories and dreams.
+The language adults use can sometimes clash with this and compresses the child’s emotional experience, leading to them feeling misunderstood and isolated.

 Often children will try to avoid talking directly about their difficult feelings or lived experiences.
 A therapeutic story is a more empathic and less invasive way of accessing the child’s inner experience.
-They don’t have advanced coping strategies to manage complex and intense feelings or the inner resources for thinking them through or regulating their emotional arousal.
-They need help to fully process their experiences, thoughts and feelings; otherwise, the emotional overwhelm will lead to them ‘behaving’ these difficult emotions.
+They don’t have advanced coping strategies to manage complex and intense feelings or the inner resources for thinking them through and regulating their emotional arousal.
+Children and young people need help to fully process their experiences, thoughts and feelings; otherwise, the emotional overwhelm will lead to them ‘behaving’ these difficult emotions.
 Often this will present in psychological conditions such as anxiety, obsessions, hyperactivity, phobias, bed-wetting, fear and unhappiness, aggression, learning difficulties, rituals, and nightmares.

 How does using stories work?